Are you a health professional?

 Counseling for safety

-In general, a plant-based whole foods diet can be individually tailored to the patient to be optimally nutritious and safe.
+In general, a plant-based, whole-foods diet can be individually tailored to the patient to be optimally nutritious and safe.
 Refer patients to a clinician such as a registered dietician certified in oncology nutrition or a naturopathic oncologist for diet individualization and monitoring, especially if patients are interested in or prescribed metabolic diets such as ketogenic or intermittent fasting.
 Patients are advised not to try specialized diets without expert guidance.
-See reviews in which we discuss cautions, contraindications and monitoring for various diets and approaches: Diets and Metabolic Therapies: Introduction ›
+See reviews of diets in which we discuss cautions, contraindications and monitoring for various diets and approaches: Diets and Metabolic Therapies: Introduction ›

 Intervention support and success